The Drop Kick

-The Drop Kick (also known as Glitter in the UK) is a 1927 silent film directed by Millard Webb written by Katherine Brush about a college football player (Richard Barthelmess).
+The Drop Kick (also known as Glitter in the UK) is a 1927 silent film directed by Millard Webb, adapted from the novel Glitter (1925) by Katherine Brush, about a college football player (Richard Barthelmess).
 It was one of the early films of John Wayne who was only aged 20 in the film.
 He too played a college footballer.
-A mute silent print was transferred onto 16mm film by Associated Artists Productions in the 1950s and in 1960s by United Artists Television.
-Prints of the film are preserved at the Library of Congress and the Wisconsin Center for Film and Theater Research, Madison.

 Plot

 A football player finds his head coach is suffering from a suicide.